dar5hak/dar5hak.github.io/content/blog/life-with-low-end-hardware.md

 ### The keyboard is excellent.

-The keys are neither as flimsy as MacBook's butterfly keyboard nor as hard as a mechanical keyboard.
-They are "Goldilocks" easy to press.
+The keys are neither as flimsy as MacBook’s butterfly keyboard nor as hard as a mechanical keyboard.
+They are “Goldilocks” easy to press.

 ### It works.